 - 1. Inform the client that you are leaving the firm and when. - 2.
 Indicate where you are going. - 3.
 If it is an option, notify the client that they may stay with the firm. - 4.
 If it is an option, notify the client that they may go with you. - 5.
 Include a form authorizing the transfer of the client's file and trust funds if the client's choice is to go with you, or authorizing the client's matter to remain with the firm.
 Include a return envelope for the authorization. - 6.
 If the client will not have any of the above options because you are not continuing the same area of practice, the new firm you are going to may have a conflict, or the firm from which you have left does not have a lawyer that handles that area of practice, it should be clearly explained to the client as well as offering an alternative option. - 7.
 Notify the client that they may elect to choose any other lawyer or law firm. - 8.
-Clarify any critical information regarding the client's matter.

-Explain what will happen to client funds deposited in the firm's trust account or balances that are due.

-- o Inform the client where their file is currently located and how they may retrieve it, if they so desire, or how the file may be transferred. - o Notify the client about the lawyer who is currently handling their matter in the interim.

-Prepare and file any necessary motions seeking permission to withdraw or for substitution of counsel in any proceedings pending before a tribunal as well as advising all other counsel of any change in the representation.

-Agree on how the firm staff will handle calls from clients or potential clients after you have left the firm.
-The old firm must not mislead clients or withhold information.
+Clarify any critical information regarding the client's matter. - Explain what will happen to client funds deposited in the firm's trust account or balances that are due. - Inform the client where their file is currently located and how they may retrieve it, if they so desire, or how the file may be transferred. - Notify the client about the lawyer who is currently handling their matter in the interim. - Prepare and file any necessary motions seeking permission to withdraw or for substitution of counsel in any proceedings pending before a tribunal as well as advising all other counsel of any change in the representation. - □ Agree on how the firm staff will handle calls from clients or potential clients after you have left the firm.
+The old firm must not mislead clients or withhold information. - □ Notify the state bar associations where you're admitted of your change. - □ Arrange for your name to be removed from all firm's bank accounts, including trust accounts, if applicable.